Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Reverse Engineering.md

     ascii_char = framebuffer->data[19];
     if ( ascii_char != desired_output[19] )
       LODWORD(won) = 0;
-    if ( ascii_char != ' ' && ascii_char != '\n' )
+    // Check if ASCII character is a newline or space if ( ascii_char != ' ' && ascii_char != '\n' )
     {
       if ( memcmp(framebuffer, desired_output, 24uLL) )